Karviná: Transport

+The city lies at the crossroads of two first class roads: I/59, which connects it with Ostrava, and I/67 (from Český Těšín to Bohumín).

+Karviná is located on the international railway line from Prague to Žilina in Slovakia.
+It is also located on the regional line Ostrava–Mosty u Jablunkova.
+In addition to the main station, there is a stop in Louky.

 Education

 Karviná is the centre of education of the region and has a wide range of specialised secondary schools, including the School of Business Administration of the Silesian University in Opava.